lukascodispoti/poisson/readme.md

 An `mpi`-parallel poisson equation solver written in `C++`.

-The poisson equation is solved on an `M*M*M` grid in a cubic domain with periodic boundary conditions using a central difference scheme.
+The poisson equation is solved on an `M x M x M` grid in a cubic domain with periodic boundary conditions using a central difference scheme.

 Parallel `hdf5` is used for i/o.